Death of a Bureaucrat: Plot

 The story begins with the death of a model worker, who is buried with his labor card as a badge of honor.
 However, his widow is told she needs that card to claim the benefits she is entitled to.
 The story then takes several surreal turns, as the family of the dead man tries to recover the precious card from the grave.
-As they succeed to do so, the bureaucracy grows into a formidable enemy: Their wish to re-bury the husband is turned down, because all the official documents show he already has been buried...
+But, since there is no record of the body being exhumed, the bureaucracy turns down the family's wish to re-bury the body, because all the official documents show the deceased has already been buried...